 Different strokes for different folks.
-Or, "there are no two identical leaves in the world”, as the German philosopher Gottfried Wilhelm Leibniz put it.
+Or, “There are no two identical lives in the world, as the German philosopher Gottfried Wilhelm Leibniz put it.
 No country or region in the world has the same natural environment, life style, value or culture.
 So, how does the air quality of a country or region vary from another?
-And for what reason do people buy air purifiers?
-We’d like to share some of the answers we received from a global survey we recently carried out.
+And for what reason do people buy Air Purifier?
+We would like to share some of the answers we received from a global survey we recently carried out.

 India holds 13 positions out of the 20 most air-polluted cities in the world.
-The US embassy placed an order for 1,850 Blueair air purifiers before President Obama visited India in 2015, setting an example followed by other embassies.
-Many Indian companies also joined the trend to improve the air quality in their office locations, making offices one of the most common places for air purifiers in India.
+The US embassy placed an order for 1,850 Blueair air purifiers before President Obama visited India in 2015.
+That set an example for other embassies.
+Many Indian companies also joined the trend to improve the air quality in their office locations.
+That made offices one of the most common places for best air purifiers in India.

 Prior to the implementation of the New Tobacco Hazard Control Program in 2009, one out of five adults in Taiwan smoked.
 The rate is still high at 16.4%.
 That is why the Taiwanese rate cigarette smoke as the number one indoor pollutant.

 Pollen allergy can be considered a national disease in Japan.
 Around 30% of the Japanese population suffers from the condition, and the Prime Minister Shinzo Abe is no exception â€“ apparently, just the mentioning of pollen makes his eyes itch.
 One week after buying a Blueair air purifier to get rid of pollen, a Japanese customer also found his home to be rid of pet odor, and even his chronic pet-sourced allergic rhinitis was gone.